heetbeet/juliawin/src/README.md

-We decided to develop the Python, Julia, and Batch sections seperately, and deploy the, as a single cross-platform file.
+We decided to develop the Python, Julia, and Batch sections seperately, and deploy them as a single cross-platform file.

 The output is the concatenation: